mhizaffable006/Bike_Buyers/README.md

 Here, we check if the format of each column is correct and correct it were necessary.
 We also address inconsistencies in the columns to ensure a more accurate dataset for analysis

 # Data Analysis/Visualization
-We are to use the Bike_buyers dataset to answer the following questions:
+We are to use the Bike Sales Dataset to answer the following questions:

 1. Aggregate Functions: You are required to use aggregate functions to perform calculations on the `Income` column of the dataset.
 For each task, insert a new column as needed and perform the